WayToRussia.Net Guide to Russia

 28EUR - 5-7 working days processing

-We strongly recommend you not to try to prolong it, because this process is a real pain and expensive too.
+We strongly recommend you not to get into this, because this process of renewing an expired visa is a real pain in the ass and expensive too.
 The best thing to do is to leave to one of the Baltic States countries (Estonia, Latvia or Lithuania) before your Russian visa is expired.
-The Baltic States are the closest to Russia and you most likely don't need a visa to get there (but check it in the country's consulate first - see their addresses in Moscow or St. Petersburg).
+The Baltic States are the closest to Russia and you most likely don't need a visa to get there if you're from the EU or US.

-Before you leave Russia, apply for the invitation you need (tourist or business) and then, when you come to one of the Baltic State countries, you can directly apply for a new Russian visa in the Russian consulate there.
-Besides, the Baltic States is a beautiful place to visit...
+Before you leave Russia, get the invitation you need (tourist or business) and then, when you come to one of the Baltic State countries, you can directly apply for a new Russian visa in the Russian consulate there.
+Besides, the Baltic States is a beautiful place to visit... and... we have a guide to Riga on Way to Russia, as it's a popular "visa-run" destination.

 Disclaimer: We attempted to make all the information presented in the Russian Visa section of this site as accurate and up-to-date to possible, a a lot of work was done, but visa rules and regulations change so often that we can't guarantee anything.
 So, we are not liable or responsible for anything, ok?